Bailey (around home) suffered from Laminitis (Founder)

 Mark on hoof

 Bailey's feet, May 2007.
 The year is now 2016 and Bailey is still a very active little pony with no incidence of laminitis or founder since those awful days.
-We monitor her food intake and the two donkeys and two Shetland ponies always have barley straw in small holed hay nets as it is fibre that keeps them warm at night.
-They have varying times out on pasture each day depending on the grass growth and our estimates on how safe the sugar content it.
+We monitor her food intake and the two donkeys and two Shetland ponies always have their hay in small holed hay nets.
+They have varying times out on pasture each day depending on the grass growth and our estimate on how safe the sugar content is.

 I'm pleased to say she has been galloping around the paddock lately and you can see she is just loving life.